 We receive the vast majority of our compliments via digital media channels such as Facebook, Twitter and our website, and this positive feedback continues to grow.
-In the last 12 months, we received 62 compliments via Facebook and around 40 via Twitter.

-The majority of stories shared with our Board in 2018/19also came directly from digital feedback received by our Patient Experience Team.
+The majority of stories shared with our Board in 2018/19 also came directly from digital feedback received by our Patient Experience Team.